rsdoiel/antenna/snapshots.md

 date: 2025-06-30, from: Robert's Ramblings

-This chapter demonstrates how to build a static web server using Deno.
+This post discusses static web server implementation using Deno.

 <br>